Simple-ML/Simple-ML/docs/DSL/tutorial/common/types.md

 ###### Use-Site Variance

-It is also possible to set the [variance][variance] of a [type parameter] at the use-site, i.e. where we use the containing declaration as a named type.
+It is also possible to set the [variance][variance] of a [type parameter][type-parameters] at the use-site, i.e. where we use the containing declaration as a named type.
 This is only possible, however, if we did not [specify the variance at the declaration-site][declaration-site-variance].

 Covariance is denoted by the keyword `out`.
 If the variance of a [type parameter][type-parameters] is set to `out`, we can only access methods of the class that only use the [type parameter][type-parameters] in the out-position, i.e. as [results][results].
 Methods that use the [type parameter][type-parameters] in the in-position, i.e. as [parameters][parameters] are hidden.
 Here is an example for the syntax: